kolypto/nodejs-apiman/README.md

 * `req.session: Object`: The persistent session object
 * `req.sessionStore: connect.Store`: The session store backend

+The session is only saved if the middleware & the method has had no runtime errors (thrown exceptions)!

 Example on how to make 2 requests using a single session:

 ```js